achille-martin/pyqt-crom/README.md

 ### 2.2.
 Configure the sysroot

 Inside of your `<project_name>` folder, add the sysroot config to specify application dependencies:
-* Create / copy a file called `sysroot.toml` and populate it with all the non-standard python modules, as well as non-python modules, used by your app.
+* Create / copy a file called `sysroot.toml` and populate it with all the non-python modules, as well as the non-standard python modules, used by your app.

 :bulb: _An example of sysroot config is given in the [demo project folder](examples/demo/demo_project)._